missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 To help in the process of memory debugging you can use tools like [Valgrind](https://valgrind.org/) that will help you identify memory leaks.

 In garbage collected languages like Python it is still useful to use a memory profiler since as long as you have pointers to objects in memory they won't be garbage collected.
-Here's an example program and the associated output then running it with [memory-profiler](https://pypi.org/project/memory-profiler/) (note the decorator like in `line-profiler`)
+Here's an example program and the associated output when running it with [memory-profiler](https://pypi.org/project/memory-profiler/) (note the decorator like in `line-profiler`)

 ```python
 @profile